bredmor/bredenlabs.com/index.md

 ## About Me

-My name is **Morgan Breden**, I'm a web developer by trade.
-I've been a hobbyist since I was a child, and working in the field professionally since 2009.
-While I primarily work in the LAMP stack, my experience branches out into systems administration, desktop development, machine learning, robotics and more.
+My name is **Morgan Breden**, I'm an engineer by trade.
+I've been a hobbyist since I was a child, and working in software professionally since 2009.
+While I primarily work in web development, my experience branches out into systems administration, desktop development, machine learning, robotics and more.

 ## Open Source Projects